setiQuest/ML4SETI/hackathon-info/DSX-notebook-setup.md

    ![Add notebook](../img/dsx/new_notebook.png)

 5. Select **Blank**, type in a notebook name and make sure **Python 2**, **Spark 2.0** and **Spark-SETI-Enterprise** are selected.
 Click **Create Notebook**.

+> You may also select "From URL" and then paste in the GitHub "Raw" URL of an example Notebook in this repository

    ![Create notebook](../img/dsx/create_notebook.png)